Board of Trustees

 Chip has three teenage boys; his oldest graduated from Galloway in May 2017, and the other two are in Upper Learning.
 This is Chip's second year on the Board of Trustees and he serves on the finance and audit committees.
 Chip is a managing director and portfolio manager with Atlanta Capital Management where he has worked for the past 19 years.
 Prior to joining the firm in 1998, Chip was a portfolio manager with Florida State Board of Administration where he was responsible for managing their internal special situation equity fund.
 Chip is a graduate of Florida State University ('89) with a degree in Finance and holds the distinction of Chartered Financial Analyst.

 Koboi Simpson is the Athletics Administrator for the Clayton County Parks & Recreation Department, where he manages youth sports operations and supervises the County's college internship program.
 He serves on the National Recreation and Parks Association’s programming committee and is a frequent speaker at several state and national conferences, delivering presentations on best practices in youth sports.
 He is also a Certified Youth Sports Administrator with the National Alliance for Youth Sports.
 Koboi holds degrees from Morehouse College and Temple University.
 In addition to athletics, Koboi is a tireless advocate for diversity and inclusion.
 He facilitates recruitment, training, and retention initiatives for the A Better Chance Program (ABC), which helps to place and support high-achieving students of color in independent boarding and day schools.
-Koboi’s son, Ahmadu ’17, is an ABC scholar, proud Galloway alum and currently finishing his first year at Northwestern University.
+Koboi’s son, Ahmadu ’17, is an ABC scholar, proud Galloway alum and currently finishing his senior year at Northwestern University.
 Koboi remains a very active Galloway volunteer.
 He has been a frequent guest teacher and speaker in ML language arts and social studies classes.
 Koboi is very passionate about Galloway and holds a genuine appreciation for where Galloway is headed.

 Bill is an alumni parent (Classes of 1989, 1993 and 1999) and a grandparent of a 2019 Galloway graduate and of a current Galloway ninth grader.
 He was on the Galloway Board of Trustees from 1996-2002, serving as Chair of the Board in 2001 and 2002.
 Bill received his undergraduate degree from The University of North Carolina-Chapel Hill and his law degree from Duke University.
 He is Senior Counsel at Dentons US LLP where he practices commercial real estate law.